Constantly exhausted? Look out for these telltale signs that something serious is amiss.

 Potassium is a mineral found in the foods you eat that helps your muscles work.
 Fatigue is often the first sign of potassium deficiency, but common symptoms also include muscular aches and pains, heart palpitations and breathing difficulties.
 If you are concerned speak to your GP, as potassium deficiency can be linked to a number of serious health issues including hypertension and kidney disease.

 💊 Vitamin deficiency diagnosis: A routine blood test can help identify a vitamin deficiency.
-Ask your GP to run a full blood count (FBC) which checks for levels of red and white blood cells in the body.
-A diet overhaul and supplements can make a huge difference with vitamin deficiency – ask your GP for advice.
+Ask your GP to run a full blood count (FBC) to check for levels of red and white blood cells in the body.
+A diet overhaul and supplements can make a huge difference with vitamin deficiency.
+Ask your GP for advice.

-Stress can adversely affect sleep quality and duration, while insufficient sleep can increase stress levels, so managing your mental load can go a long towards enabling a better night’s sleep and restored energy levels.
+Stress is a physical and mental reaction to life’s pressures.
+Not only has it been shown to adversely affect sleep quality and duration, but insufficient sleep can lead to an increase in stress levels – so it’s easy to get trapped in a cycle of worry.
+Developing stress management strategies can go a long way towards facilitating a better night’s sleep and restoring your energy levels.

 ❗ If you’re struggling to enjoy an uninterrupted night’s sleep and it’s beginning to impact your mental health, try our sleep tips and ask your GP for help.